itnatepena/configure-ad/README.md

 <h1>Configuring Active Directory in Azure</h1>
 This guide is a follow-up to the previous lab where I installed Active Directory and established a domain controller.
 In this lab, I will configure Active Directory and demonstrate how to add a client to the domain while creating user accounts.

-<h2>Environments and Technologies Used</h2>
+## Project Summary

+This lab guide walks you through the process of configuring Active Directory in an Azure environment.
+It covers the following key aspects:

+- **Languages Used:** N/A (Azure configuration is the focus).
-- Microsoft Azure (Virtual Machines/Compute)
+- **Environments Used:** Azure (Virtual Machines/Compute).
-- Remote Desktop
-- Active Directory Domain Services
+- **Technology/Applications/Services Used:** Microsoft Azure, Remote Desktop, Active Directory Domain Services, and PowerShell for account creation.
-- PowerShell

-<h2>Operating Systems Used</h2>

-- Windows Server 2022
+## Technologies Used

-- Windows 10 Pro (21H2)
+- **Operating Systems:** Windows Server 2022, Windows 10 Pro (21H2).

 <h2>Configuration Steps</h2>